-3.3 Conclusions:
+3.3 Conclusions

-- ❖Integration of GIS data with remotely sensed imagery has increased interest because increased data availability, quality, and decreased data costs across large study extents. - ❖This methodology, also demonstrated the potential of data integration/fusion, for urban change mapping. - ❖ In urban heat island studies, downscaling techniques combine with layers of roads, streets, buildings, into a GIS, can help to explain the differences in urban surface temperatures patterns, medium spatial resolution is been used more frequently in urban heat island and urban climate analysis.
+Integration of GIS data with remotely sensed imagery has increased interest because increased data availability, quality, and decreased data costs across large study extents.
+This methodology, also demonstrated the potential of data integration/fusion, for urban change mapping.
+In urban heat island studies, downscaling techniques combine with vectorial layers into a GIS, can explain better the differences in urban surface temperatures patterns, medium spatial resolution is been used more frequently in urban heat island and urban climate analysis.